puppetlabs/puppetlabs-puppet_bolt_server/README.md

 ```

 1. Add the class `puppet_bolt_server` to the Bolt Sever group created in the step above.
-1. Add your dedicated compiler to the group using the Rules tab.
+1. Add your compiler dedicated to running Bolt to the group using the Rules tab.
+Note that this compiler should not be in the compiler pool for catalog compilation.
 1. Add your puppet token (Sensitive string) in the Configuration data tab
+    1. Tip:
+        1. We recommend you create a service user inside PE RBAC and choose an appropriate lifetime for its token.
-    1. Tip: Generate a token with a lifetime of 1 year: `puppet access login --lifetime 1y`
+        1. Generate a token with a lifetime of 1 year: `puppet access login --lifetime 1y`

 ```
   Class: puppet_bolt_server